-A case study that provides an overview of the bespoke way in which we are able to work with individual clients.
+This case study provides an overview of the bespoke way in which Thames Laboratories are able to work with individual clients.
 We fully understand that the legislation and requirements are the same, but the restraints and concerns are individual.

 Scope Of Works